Vocabularies

 - Standard Vocabularies - Complete default vocabulary files with all standard types

-- Core Concepts - Repository-Owned Vocabularies
+- Core Concepts - Archive-Owned Vocabularies

 - Archive Organization - Where vocabulary files are stored